Bergen Light Rail: Operation

-The building of the line is the responsibility of Bybanen Utbygging, which is an agency within Vestland County.
-The physical infrastructure and trams are owned by Bybanen AS, a limited company wholly owned by Vestland County.
-This company is responsible for maintenance of the right-of-way and the vehicles, and for extensions.
-Light rail operations are based on contracts granted after public tender competitions held by Skyss, a county agency that administers all public transport in Hordaland, including buses, boats and ferries.
-From 2010 to 2017, with the possibility for a two-year extension, the line will be operated by Keolis Norge AS.
+The building of the line is the responsibility of Bybanen Utbygging, which is a unit in Vestland County Council.
+Due to the present pause in the construction process, Bybanen Utbygging will be reduced in size in 2024.
+The physical infrastructure and trams are owned by Bybanen AS, a limited company wholly owned by Vestland County Council.
+This company is responsible for the maintenance of the right-of-way and the vehicles, and for extensions.
+Light rail operations are based on contracts granted after public tender competitions held by Bybanen AS.
+The time tables are decided by Skyss, another unit in Vestland County Council that administers all public transport in Vestland, including buses, boats and ferries.
+The light rail operation is currently handled by Tide Buss og Bane AS.
 Stadler has the responsibility for maintenance of the trams for the first seven years, as part of the purchase contract.

 The line is operated on a four/five-minute headway by all-stops trams, with an eight-minute headway in off-peak times and a 20 minutes headway at night.
-Travel time from Byparken to Lagunen is 32 minutes.
-In 2022, the full price of a single ticket is NOK 40.
-Tickets are valid with free transfer to buses in Bergen.
+The travel time from Byparken to Bergen airport is 44 minutes.
+In 2024, the full price of a single ticket is NOK 44.
+The tickets are part of the same ticketing system as the buses in Bergen and Vestland.